dreramirez91/FurEverHome/journals/Andres_Ramirez.md

 Day 5 - 6/30

 Yesterday, our team finished all backend API endpoints aside from update, which we started but had a bug on.
 Today, we will be debugging the update API endpoint, reviewing our codebase, and starting the frontend.
 No blockers.

+Day 6 - 7/10

+Before the break, our team completed all backend API endpoints for our MVP.
+Today, we worked on the frontend homepage, login, and signup forms.
+Our current blocker is frontend auth.
+We will be looking at that more closely following the lecture tomorrow.